Parliamentary.ai

 Overview

-The Transport Strikes (Minimum Service Levels) Bill aims to ensure minimum service levels are maintained during transport strikes in the UK.
-This involves legally obligating unions and employers to agree on minimum service levels and to face penalties if these levels aren't met.
+This bill aims to establish minimum service levels during transport strikes in the UK.
+It seeks to prevent significant disruption to essential transport services by requiring unions and employers to agree on minimum service levels during strike action, or face penalties.

 Description